 Why Are Nuts Bad for Dogs?

-What Nuts Are Safe for Dogs to Eat?
+Which Nuts Are Safe for Dogs to Eat?

 Just Say No to Nuts for Your Dog

 While not all nuts are toxic to dogs, there are plenty of other treats out there that are much healthier for your dog.
 Save your nuts for yourself and consider feeding safe fruits and vegetables or vet-approved dog treats instead.
-Your pup might go nuts for nuts, but learning to say no to nuts will save him health issues in the long run.
+Your pup might go nuts for nuts, but learning to say no to nuts will save them health issues in the long run.